 - Infection: The presence of larvae can encourage bacterial growth, leading to secondary infections that may complicate your treatment.

-- Systemic Infections: In rare instances, the toxins produced by the larvae can enter your bloodstream.
+- Systemic infections: In rare instances, the toxins produced by the larvae can enter your bloodstream.
 This can lead to conditions such as sepsis or blood poisoning, which can be life-threatening.

-- Chronic Pain and Discomfort: A prolonged infestation could lead to ongoing pain and discomfort, affecting your quality of life.
+- Chronic pain and discomfort: A prolonged infestation could lead to ongoing pain and discomfort, affecting your quality of life.

 These risks highlight the importance of early diagnosis and treatment of mouth larvae.